-

 For purposes of documentation, scheduling integrity, and long-term organizational record-keeping,

-all ISQGD talks are recorded.
+all ISQGD talks must be recorded.
 This policy applies uniformly to every talk delivered

 under the ISQGD umbrella.